Asymptotic dimension and the disk graph I: Distance and intersection

-In the sequel we always assume that all curves and multicurves on $\partial H$ are essential.
-For two simple closed multicurves $c,d$ on $\partial H$ let $\iota(c,d)$ be the geometric intersection number between $c,d$.
-The following lemma is contained in \cite{MM04}.
+In the sequel we always assume that all curves and multicurves on $X$ are essential.
+For two simple closed multicurves $c,d$ on $X$ let $\iota(c,d)$ be the geometric intersection number between $c,d$.
+The following lemma \cite{MM04} implies that the graph ${\cal D\cal G}(X)$ is connected.
 We provide the short proof for completeness.